Nidux/NiduxRest/README.md

 ### JSON Requests *(`application/json`)*

-A JSON Request can be constructed using the `Niduxrest\Request\Body::Json` helper:
+A JSON Request can be constructed using the `Niduxrest\Request\Body::prepareJson` helper:

 ```php
 $headers = ['Accept' => 'application/json'];